 Can I get EI?

-If you’ve lost your job because of no fault of your own, like from work shortages or seasonal lay-offs for example, you can probably collect EI.
-If you have been fired because of something that was your fault, you can't get EI.
+If you’ve lost your job because of no fault of your own, like from work shortages or seasonal lay-offs, you can probably collect EI.
+If you voluntarily left your job or were fired because of something that was your fault, you can't get EI.

-Depending on where you live, you will need to have worked between 420 and 700 insurable hours.
-If it is your first job, you may need to have worked up to 910 hours.
+Depending on where you live, you must have worked between 420 and 700 insurable hours.
 Find out the requirements for your region - have your postal code ready!

 To be able to get regular EI benefits, you must also have: